 The Agri-Tech Cornwall project is a step towards achieving these targets.
 The University of Plymouth are proud to be a partner on this £10 million part-funded ERDF initiative to help the United Kingdom become a world leader in agricultural technology and sustainability.

-Researchers from the University of Plymouth will share their expertise with the sector and collaborate with small and medium-sized Cornish companies to research the future sustainability of the sector.
+Researchers from the University of Plymouth will share their expertise with and collaborate with small and medium-sized Cornish companies to research the future sustainability of the Agri-tech sector.

 Automated Brassica harvesting in Cornwall (ABC)

 This project will develop robotic systems for automating manual picking operations in the horticultural sector in Cornwall and the Isles of Scilly.
 The main crops for the project will be cauliflower, broccoli, kale and cabbage which are extensively grown in Cornwall.
 We want to demonstrate 'proof-of-concept' autonomous harvesting robots for horticultural crops that will help drive up productivity in the sector.
 The project will develop a two-handed robot test rig that will be built, and tested, under field conditions in Cornwall.

 The FABSOIL (Fabricated Soil) project will support the development of the manufacture and analysis of artificial soils.
 It will develop artificial soils made from recycled and waste materials that are fertile and remain stable.
 Such soils, made from waste-streams, could provide new and exciting commercial possibilities and an excellent sustainable resource – especially in the face of widespread soil loss and destruction in many parts of the world.
 This could provide a material for major landscaping and land restoration projects that can often demand large quantities of ‘top soil’, with the added advantage of a ‘clean sheet’ with regards to plant pests and pathogens.